 On February 19, 2013, pursuant to the terms of the previously announced plan of arrangement dated December 17, 2012, the Company acquired all of the issued and outstanding Class A common shares of H. Paulin & Co., Limited (the "Paulin Acquisition").
 The aggregate purchase price of the Paulin Acquisition was \$103.4 million paid in cash.
-On March 31, 2013, H. Paulin & Co., Limited ("Paulin") was amalgamated with The Hillman Group Canada ULC.
+On March 31, 2013, H. Paulin & Co., Limited was amalgamated with The Hillman Group Canada ULC and continues as a division operating under the trade name of H. Paulin & Co. ("Paulin").